Beth E. Kailes, DMD • Nicole M. Staman, DMD • Allison J. Johnston, DMD

 Why Oral Health is Important During Pregnancy

-Oral health during pregnancy is essential for several reasons.
+Oral health during pregnancy and when you’re trying to conceive is essential for several reasons.
 Hormonal changes can increase your risk of dental issues like gum disease and cavities.
 Maintaining good oral health can also help prevent pregnancy complications, such as preterm birth and low birth weight, which have been linked to periodontal disease.
 The American Dental Association (ADA) and the American Pregnancy Association both emphasize the importance of dental care during pregnancy for the health of both mom and baby.

 Ways Pregnancy Can Affect Your Dental Health